 Team members currently advise the FCDO on engaging the UK targeted sanctions regime in relation to the conflict in Ukraine.

-Geoffrey Robertson QC and Amal Clooney each made submissions to the Parliament of Australia on the implementation of a Magnitsky law on global human rights sanctions.
+Geoffrey Robertson KC and Amal Clooney each made submissions to the Parliament of Australia on the implementation of a Magnitsky law on global human rights sanctions.